-r Operating System Microsoft Windows 2000 Professional Service Pack 3 or Microsoft Windows XP Professional Service Pack 1 Note: You must have administrative (ADMIN) privileges to start WinLC RTX.
-Venturcom RTX version 5.1.2 or greater (included with WinAC RTX) Note: Some hardware configurations do not support installation or operation of Venturcom RTX.
+Operating System rating Microsoft Windows 2000 Professional Service Pack 3 or Microsoft Windows XI em Professional Service Pack 1 Venturcom RTX version 6.0 or greater (included with WinAC RTX) Note: Some hardware configurations do not support installation or operation of Venturcom RTX.
 Computers known to not support Venturcom RTX include Compaq AP400, Dell 7000 portables, HP Kayak, and Alpha systems.
-Processor and memory Pentium uniprocessor or multiprocessor system: 800 MHz or faster, single or dual processor 128 Mbytes or more of RAM BIOS must support plug-and-play (ACPI, Advanced Configuration and Power Interface) Hard drive A hard drive with 125 Mbytes of free space The setup program uses additional free space on drive C: At least 1 Mbyte for the WinLC Setup program At least 1 Mbyte for the SIMATIC Computing Setup program (Setup files are deleted when the installation is complete) Operator interface A color monitor, keyboard, and mouse or other pointing device (optional) that are supported by Windows Network interface At least one PCI slot with an installed Siemens CP card (CP 5613 V3 or CP 5613 V6 or later) connected to a PROFIBUS-DP network for distributed I/O communication Siemens Communications software software For Windows 2000: SIMATIC NET CD 7/2001 (SP5 or later) For Windows XP: SIMATIC NET CD 11/2002 Note: The SIMATIC NET software must be installed before you install WinAC RTX.
-Programming and configuration software STEP 7 V5.2 or later
+Processor and memory Pentium uniprocessor or multiprocessor system: 800 MHz or faster, single or dual processor 256 Mbytes or more of RAM BIOS must support plug-and-play (ACPI, Advanced Configuration and Power Interface) Hard drive A hard drive with 125 Mbytes of free space The setup program uses at least 1 Mbyte additional free space on drive C for the WinLC Setup program (Setup files are deleted when the installation is complete) Operator interface A color monitor, keyboard, and mouse or other pointing device (optional) that are supported by Windows Network interface At least one PCI slot with an installed Siemens CP card (CP 5613 V3 or CP 5613 V6 or later) connected to a PROFIBUS-DP network for distributed I/O communication Siemens Communications software: SIMATIC NET V6.2 software Note: The SIMATIC NET software must be installed before you install WinAC RTX.
+Programming and configuration software: STEP 7 V5.3 or later Note: You can use STEP 7 V5.2 if you do not need any of the following WinAC 4.1 new features: Improved performance Peer-to-peer communication between DP slave devices Enhanced support for positioning and motion applications Non-retentive DBs Multi-PLC support WinAC ODK 4.1 SSL_ID 0x1C